SOBotics/Citation-Detector/README.md

 On [Hinduism.SE](https://hinduism.stackexchange.com/), users have to cite some authentic sources while answering questions.
 In other words, users have to backup their answers with someone authentic sources.

-According to the [Official policy of deleting answers that don't cite any sources](http://hinduism.meta.stackexchange.com/q/803/277), whenever an answer is found that does not cite any authentic sources, we have to leave a comment as follows
+According to the [Official policy of deleting answers that don't cite any sources](http://hinduism.meta.stackexchange.com/q/803/277), whenever an answer is found that does not cite any authentic sources, it is commented as follows:

 > "You should cite some sources..."